Purchasing a Whole 100% Grassfed Lamb

 Buying bulk will save you money and give you control on how your lamb is processed.
 It is a great way to try every cut of lamb available and it will not overwhelm you or your freezer.

-We Do Not Ship Orders.
-Customers are expected to pick up directly from the butcher shop or make arrangements to pick up at the farm.
+We Do Not Ship.
+Customers are expected to pick up directly from the butcher shop.

 We use several different butchers for our custom processing.
 Processing costs are usually $85/ lamb (Price set by processor).
 We make this a separate charge because they offer several value-added options that you may want to take advantage of such as sweet Italian lamb sausage or stew cubes.
 These options incur an extra cost per pound, but if you like the convenience and flavor of these cuts, the extra cost is worth it.